errata-ai/Microsoft/fixtures/Contractions/test.md

 They're a great team.

 <!-- Should fail -->
-We welcome all contributions, no matter how great or small they're.
-It can reach anyone, wherever they're.
 It can reach anyone, wherever they are located.
 They are a great team.